-The SawStop® brake cartridge (shown in Fig. 74) includes a sealed housing containing the SawStop® system electronics, and an aluminum block called a brake pawl.
-The sealed housing also includes a high-speed actuator that pushes the brake pawl into the teeth of the saw blade in the event accidental contact is detected.
+The SawStop® brake cartridge (see Fig. 76) includes a sealed housing containing the SawStop® system electronics, and an aluminum block called a brake pawl.
+The sealed housing also includes a highspeed actuator that pushes the brake pawl into the teeth of the saw blade in the event accidental contact is detected.